elmcraft/elmcraft.org/content/elm-loves/hiring.md

-### There are more people excited for an Elm role, than there are Elm roles
+### There are more people excited for an Elm role than there are Elm roles

 This means a higher proportion of high quality candidates willing to swap from their current Javascript job because of Elm.